undergrad-partner-school

 Admissions

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 5,289 in 2025.
-Lehigh University has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-This renowned institution with a rich history offers an excellent learning experience to its students.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 5,289 in 2025.
+Lehigh University has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is one of the most difficult schools to get into.
+Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, Lehigh University provides a superior educational experience.

 Test Scores

-The SAT Critical Reading average score was 704 for the accepted students, while the average SAT Math score was 727.
+The SAT Critical Reading average score was 704 for the newly enrolled students, while the average SAT Math score was 727.

 Deadlines